onefoursix/docker-sdc-hdi-ubuntu/README.md

 The image uses Docker Volumes for data persistence

+Deploy the Docker container in the same Azure region as the HDI cluster

 ## Required Resources

 In order to connect to a specific HDI cluster, several artifacts need to be